Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
-It's also not the best practice to manually install the necessary dependencies on the cluster before attempting to install the package.

-&nbsp;&nbsp;&nbsp;&nbsp;A. time-consuming and error-prone process would require the engineer to manually install each dependency needed for the package to operate properly.
-Conflicts arising between dependencies and other packages installed on the cluster are also more likely to occur with this option.
+&nbsp;&nbsp;&nbsp;&nbsp;A.is correct.
+The bst strategy is to creat a custom runtime environment, which enables the engineer to install all necessary dependencies and packages into a separete runtime environment.

 &nbsp;&nbsp;&nbsp;&nbsp;B. is incorrect.
 It is not recommended to install a package without its dependencies using the pip command's --no-deps flag because doing so ignores the package's dependencies and could negatively affect other packages or cluster-based applications that rely on those dependencies.
 This choice could also lead to the package's reduced functionality or even failure.

+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
+It's also not the best practice to manually install the necessary dependencies on the cluster before attempting to install the package.

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 It is also not the best practice to use the pip command's --target flag to specify a custom installation directory and then manually copy the necessary libraries to that directory.
 This option increases the likelihood of introducing errors because the engineer must manually copy the necessary libraries to the designated directory.
 Additionally, when dealing with multiple dependencies or dependencies that cannot be simply copied over, this option is ineffective

-**Question 14: Testing and Deployment Using Databricks, a data engineer must schedule a complicated job that necessitates running several tasks concurrently.
+**Question 14: A Data engineer must schedule a complicated job that necessitates running several tasks concurrently.
 Processing a lot of data is part of the job, and each task has its requirements and dependencies.
 What would be the best approach to schedule this job using the Databricks REST API?**

 Options: